coveooss/coveo-python-oss/coveo-styles/README.md

  · Details as items is nice
 ```

-It's even nicer with the colors! :) This doc needs a few animated gifs!
+It's even nicer with colors! :) This doc needs a few animated gifs!

 # exception hook